 You also need to provide a Certificate of No Impediment (CNI).
 This is a document that proves that there is no sort of obstruction that would preclude a couple from getting married.

 If you want to be married in a Roman Catholic church, you will need to provide your baptismal certificates.

 After you have received approval to get married, your wedding must take place within three months.

 All documents must be translated into Portuguese and authenticated by a Portuguese notary public.
-The U.S. Embassy does not provide this service, but they can give you a list of translators.
+The U.S. Embassy does not provide this service, but it can give you a list of translators.

 Both civil and church marriages are valid in Portugal.
-Civil marriages are performed and registered at Conservatoria do Registo Civil (Civil Registries).
-You need to use the one which services the area in which you reside.
+Civil marriages are performed and registered at Conservatoria do Registo Civil (civil registries).
+You need to use the one that services the area in which you reside.